My health hacks

 In your brain, there are these two tiny pinheads.
 Here’s the thing: these pinheads grow when you tackle stuff you’d rather not do, or when you’re facing something really tough or painful.
 Those little pins?
 That’s your willpower.
 And guess what?
 You can grow them.
 But here’s the flip side: if you avoid doing the hard stuff, those pins shrink.
 And so does your willpower.
 They need to be fed regularly.

-Source: Andrew Huberman - How to Build Inner Strength
+Source: How to Build Inner Strength - Andrew Huberman

 Drinking water